+The state int is an intermediate state used to add a non-complete layer to the square shape.
+Thus, the nodes that have neighbors having the state well take the state int with predicate (17).
+The first node that changes its state to int is the one in the line of the initiator.
+After, the state int is propagated to nodes that have neighbors having the well state.
+Notice that, nodes take the state int if they have at least one neighbor having the state well, but when making a new layer there is one node that will not have a neighbor having the state well and it should take the state int, the state rint (14) is used to deal with this case.
 Notice that, nodes with the state well and nodes with state int together do not composites a square, it well be a square if all nodes having the state int have in the W direction a neighbor node, this neighbor node has the state well.
 Therefore, the wave of state changing to well begins with predicates (19), (20), (21) and (22).

 With the predicate (23) the nodes having the states top and bad descend towards the center of the chain.
 As well as, nodes having the state bottom and bad mount towards the center of the chain with the predicates (24).
-That is, with predicate (23), the node that has the state top and bad takes the position of its former neighbor in the NW direction.
+Therefore, with predicate (23), the node that has the state top and bad takes the position of its former neighbor in the NW direction.
 With predicate (23) the node having the state bottom and bad takes the position of its former neighbor in the SE direction (24).
-With predicates (6), (7) (8) and (9), the node cheeks if it had a neighbor in the SE or NW direction in the previous round.
+With predicates (6), (7), (8) and (9), the node cheeks if it had a neighbor in the SE or NW direction in the previous round.

-With predicate (25)/(26), the node v that has the states top and bad moves around a node u having the states top and int/well, node u becomes a neighbor in SE direction relative to v.
+With predicate (25)/(26), the node v that has the states topand bad moves around a node u having the states top and int/well, node u becomes a neighbor in SE direction relative to v.
 With predicate (27)/(28) the node v that has the states top and bad moves around a node u having the states top and int/well, node u becomes a neighbor in E direction relative to v.
 With predicate (29)/(30), the node v that has the states topand bad moves around a node u having the states bottom and well/int, node u becomes a neighbor in NE direction relative to v.
 With predicate (31)/(32), the node v that has the states bottom and bad moves around a node u having the states bottom and well/int, node u becomes a neighbor in NE/SE direction relative to v.
 With predicate (33)/(34) the node v that has the states bottom and bad moves around a node u having the states bottom and well/int, node u becomes a neighbor in E/NE direction relative to v.
 And with (35)/(36), the node v that has the states bottom and bad moves around a node u having the states bottom and int/well, node u becomes a neighbor in E direction relative to v.

-Theorem 5.1: If N is the network size, $n = \lfloor \sqrt{N} \rfloor \lfloor \sqrt{N} \rfloor$ and $\eta = \lceil \sqrt{N} \rceil \lceil \sqrt{N} \rceil$, then:
+Theorem 5.1: If N is the network size, $n = \left\lfloor \sqrt{N} \right\rfloor \left\lfloor \sqrt{N} \right\rfloor$ and $\eta = \left\lceil \sqrt{N} \right\rceil \left\lceil \sqrt{N} \right\rceil$, then: